irinatu17/Art-of-Tea/TESTING.md

 Apparently, even if there is a single DB setup on the settings.py file and/or Config Vars (in Heroku), no matter how many webhooks there are listed, Stripe will trigger to them all, even if they are different databases.
 If they are both 'active' and enabled, Stripe will trigger both of them to update on all Databases that they're pointing to.
 #### Fix
 Eventually the fix was very easy.
 All I had to do is to **disable**/toggle-off the webhoook URL for the sqlite3 DB in the Stripe dashboard, when everything was tested and completed, and set only Postgres DB as active.
 After that all the orders created in production are being saved only in Postgress database as expected.
 #### Verdict
 The bug was successfully fixed and evetually all the test passed.

+### Delete product/service functionality
+#### Bug
+When a product/service was deleted by admin from the database, but before it was ordered and purchased by a user, the product/service was deleted from the user's order history as well.
+This caused the user's confusion: as that deleted product is not anymore in the past order confirmation(checkout success) page - all fields in the order summary were empty, even a grand total.
+Also, if there were more than one items ordered, the grand total was updated as well(subtracting that deleting product), so it was smaller that the actual amount that the paid.
+The reasn of this issue was that the **product** field in **Order Item Details model** contained `on_delete=models.CASCADE`, meaning that if a product/service was deleted, it was also removed from Order Item Details model and from user's order history.
+#### Fix
+To fix that, the **product** field in Order Item Details model was updated with `on_delete=models.PROTECT`, so the he product could not be deleted.
+Then **discontinued** BooleanField was added to the Product model:
+`discontinued = models.BooleanField(default=False)`
+If the store is no longer selling the product/service, the value set to True.
+Then in the templates an if statement was added `{% if not product.discontinued %}` to display only active products/services.
+Then **delete** and **edit** prodct/service functionality was updated accordingly.
+The products/services are deleted/removed from the store and from the user's view, but not removed from the database, so that they are visible in the past orders and can be accessed only from the Order History if a user purchased them.
+Also, "OUT OF STOCK" pargraph was added to the discontinued products and "Add to Cart" button removed, so users have no availability to buy them again.
+Not only from the Admin Panel, but also from the "Edit" page, admin can set the product/service as discontinued, that will update the page and remove it from the website's templates.
+The explanatory paragraphs are provided in both Delete modal and Edit page, so that the admin won't be confused with that.
+#### Verdict
+The bug was successfully fixed and evetually all the test passed.